2008 United States presidential election in Massachusetts: Results

-Results by County
+By county

-Results by Congressional district
+By congressional district

-Barack Obama swept all 10 congressional districts in Massachusetts.
+Barack Obama swept all ten congressional districts in Massachusetts.

-Results by Municipality
+By municipality

 Electors

 Technically the voters of Massachusetts cast their ballots for electors: representatives to the Electoral College.
 Massachusetts is allocated 12 electors because it has 10 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 12 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins the majority of votes in the state is awarded all 12 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All 12 were pledged to Obama and Biden: